-If both window arguments are omitted, the binding produced has no associated system window on the screen; it is an invisible pixmap that can be used to manipulate images without showing them on-screen.
+If the first window argument is omitted, the binding produced has no associated appearance on the screen; it is an invisible pixmap that can be used to manipulate images without showing them on-screen.
 Such images can then be copied onto visible windows with XCopyArea().
 The default size of the pixmap is the same as the default window size.